Setting up the Gradebook for the first time with the Grades Setup Wizard

 In the Drop ungraded items option students see their grades reflecting their progress.
 In other words, items that are ungraded are not used to calculate their final grade.
 But this can mean the final grade appears higher than it might otherwise be at the end of the course.

-If you choose Treat ungraded items as 0 the final grade will build up.
+If you choose Treat ungraded items as 0 grade items that do not have a grade inputted are treated as 0.
 The final grade might therefore appear lower than it would be at the end of the course.

 What is the best option for Ungraded Items in a Formula Grading System?